preface

 Good visualizations

-Part of Type C data science is communication, and this includes not just writing up results, but also designing data displays that incisively convey the key ideas or features in a flood of data.
+As I note in the first chapter, communication is a distinguishing concern of data science for the liberal arts.
+“Communication” includes not just writing up results, but also designing data displays that incisively convey the key ideas or features in a flood of data.
 We’ll examine and develop data visualizations such as plots, networks and text clouds.
 More advanced topics may include maps, interactive displays, and animations.

 In fields that are undergoing rapid change, there is some trade-off between building expertise with existing (older) tools and trying the newer approaches.
 Partly because I want to equip you with skills which will not be obsolete, partly because some of these new approaches promise more accessibility, elegance, and/or power, and partly because of my own interest in staying current, we’ll be using some of the latest packages and programs.

-In the past, I’ve used the Slack platform for messaging, communication and collaboration; this year, I’ve somewhat reluctantly moved to the Canvas LMS.
-And, in the past, I’ve recommended using dedicated markdown editors such as Typora.
-While I still think that these are great for some text-editing and note-taking, we’ll do our work instead with the editor in the latest variant of RStudio on our laptops, as this allows WYSIWIG (what you see is what you get) formatting of documents - such as this one - that are intended as “publication-ready” texts.
+In the past, I’ve recommended using dedicated markdown editors such as Typora and Obsidian.
+While I still think that these are worth considering for some text-editing and note-taking applications, we’ll do our work instead with the editor in the latest variant of RStudio on our laptops, as this allows WYSIWIG (what you see is what you get) formatting of documents - such as this one - that are intended as “publication-ready” texts.

-We’ll continue to use spreadsheets such as Excel or Google Sheets as well.
+We’ll use, and explore the advantages and disadvantages, of spreadsheets such as Excel or Google Sheets as well.

 the book is for you